Food + Wine

 Cheddar Chive Shortbread

-This is another version of one of my favorite easy cocktail party appetizersThe original recipe is for Rosemary-Romano Shortbread and they’re super delicious.
+This is another version of one of my favorite easy cocktail party appetizersThe original recipe was for Rosemary-Romano Shortbread and they’re super delicious.
 This is just something different I came up with when I wanted to bring them down home a bit.
 And nothin’ says down home like cheddar.
 Both versions are great, and the possibilities are endless for other variations.
 I’ve done a gorgonzola-lemon-thyme, goat cheese and currant, feta-black olive, just use your imagination!

 These really are too simple not to make right this second.
 So off you go!
 Go make you some cheesy shortbread, honey!